 at the right points in workflow

-The CDS 5 Rights concept and approach was first articulated by Jerome Osheroff, MD in 2006, and described formally in the 2009 book "Improving medication use and outcome with CDS: a step-by-step guide."
-This framework and its application are further described in the 2012 book "Improving outcomes with CDS: an implementer's guide, second edition."
-(More information about these guidebooks, including excerpts, can be found here.)
-CMS recommends this framework as a best practice approach to health IT-enabled quality improvement.
-A 2018 webinar describes strategies and tools for re-engineering care delivery to get the CDS 5 Rights right for improvement imperatives and transform care across targets to achieve the quadruple aim (webinar slides, recording).
+The CDS 5 Rights concept and approach was first articulated by Jerome Osheroff, MD in 2006 and shared in with stakeholders in various presentations and other venues.
+The approach was described formally in the 2009 book "Improving medication use and outcome with CDS: a step-by-step guide."
+This framework and its application are further detailed in the 2012 book "Improving outcomes with CDS: an implementer's guide, second edition."

-Understanding and leveraging effectively these 'what, who, how, where, when' information flow dimensions is central to configuring useful CDS/QI approaches.
+Understanding and leveraging effectively these 'what, who, how, where, when' information flow dimensions is central to configuring useful CDS/care transformation/quality improvement (QI) approaches.
 The CDS guidebooks mentioned above devote considerable attention to how to set up CDS programs - and how to configure, vet, test, launch and evaluate CDS interventions - to get these 'CDS 5 Rights' right.
-The CDS/PI Collaborative covered on this website is bringing together inter-dependent stakeholders to 'get better faster - togetherSM' at improving outcomes, and is leveraging this information.
-A central component of this is using structured CDS/QI worksheets based on the CDS 5 Rights dimensions to document, analyze, share and improve target-focused CDS approaches.
+The CDS/PI Collaborative (active in the 2010s and covered on this archive website) brought together interdependent stakeholders to 'get better faster - togetherSM' at improving outcomes by applying the CDS 5 Rights approach via structured CDS/QI worksheets to document, analyze, share and improve target-focused approaches transform care.

 Getting the CDS 5 Rights right requires fully leveraging available options in each of the 5 component dimensions.
-The CDS/QI Worksheets contain suggestions to help you broadly consider these options, and the outline below provides additional support.
+The CDS/QI Worksheets (and the Health Service Blueprints they have evolved into) contain suggestions to help you broadly consider these options.
 The 2012 CDS guidebook provides further details on options in these 5 CDS configuration dimensions.
 Relevant excerpts from the CDS guidebook, along with other helpful information about the CDS 5 Rights dimensions and other implementation guidance, are available in CDS/QI Resources.

 EHR/HIT vendors often provide the 'format' and 'channel' dimensions for CDS interventions so their attention to optimizing their capabilities - in collaboration with their provider clients - can be particularly important in advancing target-focused CDS efforts.